-Each week I’ll show you what I loved most on Pinterest — here are my top 5 favorite pins from the week 03/02/14.
+Each week we’ll show you what we loved most on Pinterest — here are our top 5 favorite pins from the week 03/02/14.
 What are you pinning this week?

 Because there’s no greater comfort food than Tomato Soup, here is my recipe for Tomato Soup and Grilled Cheese Toasts from my cookbook, Keys To The Kitchen.